- CrustLab /

 - Other

 Gambling as a form of entertainment dates back to prehistoric times.
 It has evolved significantly over time, expanding into various societies and taking on different forms.
 With the advent and popularity of the Internet in the 1990s and early 2000s, gambling made its way online.
+The term ‘iGaming’ was originally coined in 1994 when the first online betting took place, and the first online gambling venue open to the public was ticketing for the Liechtenstein International Lottery in October 1994.
 Today, it is a billion-dollar industry accessible to millions of people worldwide, served by several online gambling businesses.

 What Is iGaming?

 The iGaming industry is incredibly diverse.
-The term iGaming encompasses a wide range of activities from wagering on online slots to betting on the outcome of a game of football.
+The term iGaming encompasses a wide range of activities from wagering on online slots to betting on the outcome of a game of football, as well as fantasy sports and card games.
 All of such events fall under the large umbrella of iGaming as long as they’re carried out online through digital platforms.

 iGaming is the act of engaging in wager-based games through online platforms.
-This term encompasses a broad spectrum of activities including but not limited to, online sports betting, poker, casino games, and lottery.
+This term encompasses a broad spectrum of activities, including but not limited to online sports betting, poker, casino games, lottery, fantasy sports, and card games.
 The “i” in iGaming refers to the internet.
 However, it could also be referred to as eGaming, which means electronic gaming or simply online gaming.
-In either case, the term refers to wager-based games that players can access from their digital devices such as mobile phones, tablets, and computers over the internet.
+In either case, the term refers to wager-based games that players can access from their digital devices, such as mobile phones, tablets, and computers, over the internet. iGaming includes both games of chance, such as slots and lotteries, and skill based games, such as poker and fantasy sports.

 It is worth noting that the term iGaming isn’t quite the same as “gambling”.
-While gambling refers to any form of betting either online, or in traditional brick-and-mortar casinos, iGaming is exclusively digital, referring only to betting done on computers and mobile devices.
-Also, iGaming may include free-to-play games and other forms of online gaming that are not necessarily considered gambling such as sweepstakes and lotteries.
+While gambling refers to any form of betting, either online or in traditional brick-and-mortar casinos, iGaming is exclusively digital, referring only to betting done on computers and mobile devices.
+Online play enables accessibility and real-time engagement across multiple platforms.
+Also, iGaming may include free-to-play games and other forms of online gaming that are not necessarily considered gambling, such as sweepstakes and lotteries.

 Until about three decades ago, the only way to place a bet was to visit a physical casino, horse racing track, poker room, or studio.
 The movement that culminated in the iGaming industry today began in the 1990s with telephone betting.
 Bookmakers introduced an option that allowed people to place bets over the phone while a sports event was in progress.
 This introduced the concept of remote gambling without visiting a physical location, which was quickly adopted as the Internet gradually gained popularity.

-In 1994, Microgaming developed the first online casino software, taking gambling online.
+In 1994, Microgaming undertook the first online casino software development, taking gambling online.
 This happened the same year Antigua and Barbuda made online casinos legal.
-Two years later, Intercasino, one of the first online iGaming websites was launched.
-In 1998, Planet Poker was launched, becoming the first online poker room, for playing poker on the Internet.
+Free trade policies and ongoing legal challenges played a significant role in shaping the industry’s development, influencing how operators could enter new markets and comply with emerging regulations.
+Two years later, Intercasino, one of the first online iGaming websites, was launched.
+In 1998, Planet Poker was launched, becoming the first online poker room for playing poker on the Internet.

 The evolution of the online gaming industry has always been linked to technological advancements, especially related to the internet.
 For instance, the invention of Secure Sockets Layer (SSL) technology in 1995 was one of the factors that made secure online transactions possible, paving the way for players to seamlessly deposit and withdraw money online.